deeplearning4j/deeplearning4j/ADRs/0022 - Dynamic Indexing.md

 We now support the ability to dynamically resolve indices during execution.
 This happens as follows:
 1. Each index now as a concept of initialized().
 This returns a boolean indicating whether the operation was initialized or not.
-Initialized usually means there are no negative values present in the index.
+Initialized  means there are no negative values present in the index and a specific boolean flag has been set representing the index being fully initialized.
 2. If a negative index is specified, the index is set on the index itself but it will not be considered initialized.
 3. At runtime, upon use a deep copy of the index happens and then initialization will occur upon use relative to the ndarray using it.
+This currently happens at the java level.
+Indexing does not exist fully at the c++ level.

 ## Consequences